-- · the Company's expected production from, and the further potential of, the Company's properties;
+- · expectations regarding the financial position of the Company, production targets, industry growth and other trend projections, future strategies, results and outlook of the Company and the opportunities available to the Company;.

 - · the future price of minerals, particularly copper;

 - · estimations of mineral reserves and mineral resources;

 - · conclusions of economic evaluation;

 - · the realization of mineral reserve estimates;

 - · the timing and amount of estimated future production;

 - · costs of production;

 - · capital expenditures;

 - · success of exploration activities;

 - · mining or processing issues;

 - · currency exchange rates;

 - · government regulation of mining operations; and

 - · environmental and permitting risks.

-Often, but not always, forward-looking information can be identified by the use of words such as "plans", "expects", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates", or "believes" or variations (including negative variations) of such words and phrases, or statements that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved.
+Often, but not always, forward-looking information can be identified by the use of words such as "plans", "expects", "is expected", "budget", "outlook", "scheduled", "target", "estimates", "forecasts", "intends", "anticipates", or "believes" or variations (including negative variations) of such words and phrases, or statements that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved.

-Forward-looking information is based on management's expectations and reasonable assumptions at the time such statements are made.
+Forward-looking information is based on management's expectations and reasonable assumptions and judgments at the time such statements are made.
 Estimates regarding the anticipated timing, amount and cost of exploration and development activities are based on assumptions underlying mineral reserve and mineral resource estimates and the realization of such estimates are set out herein.
 Capital and operating cost estimates are based on extensive research of the Corporation, purchase orders placed by the Corporation to date, recent estimates of construction and mining costs and other factors that are set out herein.
 Forward-looking information involves known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of the Company and/or its subsidiaries to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 Such factors include: